 Strawberry Almond Cake Recipe

-This is The Best Strawberry Almond Cake recipe with a moist almond layer cake with strawberry buttercream, sliced almonds and fresh strawberries!
+This is the best Strawberry Almond Cake recipe!
+It has a moist almond layer cake, strawberry buttercream, sliced almonds and fresh strawberries for loads of berry flavor.

 Slice of double layer almond cake with fresh strawberry frosting and berry filling on white plate.

 But what about strawberries?
-Soon here in the midwest our gardens will be overflowing with this juicy, flavorful fruit.
+Soon here in the midwest our gardens will be overflowing with this juicy, flavorful fruit, which is why I always associate Strawberry Almond Cake with springtime.

 Strawberry Almond Cake on a wooden cake stand with a bag of Fisher Nuts Almonds.